thixotropist/ghidra_decompiler_plugins/content/en/docs/Plugin_development_example.md

     * The first `PluginManager` iteration will then be owned by `Architecture` and initialized just before the default or universal action groups are initialized in `ActionDatabase`.
-The `PluginManager` object will use `dlopen` to load a single plugin named in an environment variable, initialize the plugin, and give the plugin the chance to add new Rules.
+The `PluginManager` object will use `dlopen` to load a single plugin named in an environment variable, initialize the plugin, and give the plugin the chance to add new Rules and builtin functions.
     * Patch `ActionDatabase::universalAction` to add those new Rules from `PluginManager` just after the `constsequence` rules are added to the cleanup group.
     * Establish a basic logging output stream for use during debugging.
 We could use `std::cout` for the console version of the decompiler, but that won't work for the Ghidra client version of the decompiler as std::cout is needed for the socket to the Ghidra Java GUI.
-For now, log to a file under /tmp.
+We'll add [spdlog](https://github.com/gabime/spdlog)spdlog support to the decompiler, where it can be used by both the PluginManager and individual plugins.

 ## Plugin specifics